omerhakim/Mode_2_Project/README.md

 # Goal

-Using publicly available data, I tried to examine which variables can predict happiness.
-I took the Happiness score from "The World Happiness Report 2017" (which is based mainly on people own personal responses).
+Using publicly available data, I tried to examine which dependent variables can predict the feeling of happiness among people.
+In order to do that, I took the Happiness score from "The World Happiness Report 2017" (which is based mainly on people own personal responses).
 I collected different data from the world bank sources, and was able eventually to have a model with a resulting Adjusted R^2 value of .711.

 # Procedure
 Getting the Data